Skip to Content

 Low-cost dog euthanasia is usually offered by Humane Societies and local shelters which may discount even further if you’re local or have a low income.

-Euthanasia alone costs $35-$75 for smaller dogs, whereas the cost for euthanasia for larger dogs ranges from $40-$130.
+Euthanasia alone costs $40-$75 for smaller dogs, whereas the cost of euthanasia for larger dogs ranges from $40-$130.

 Owners of large dogs may be better off seeking out a Humane Society with flat fees, whereas small dogs usually pay a premium with flat fees since their euthanization can be cheaper elsewhere.